Safeguarding Children

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.

-Meet our safeguarding team:
+Meet our safeguarding team by clicking below:

 Further information